BeyondQuality/beyondquality/research/rag-evaluation.md

 ## What has been done so far?

 The following steps have been done
-- A RAG model has been built using LangChain
+- A RAG model has been built using LangChain.
-- [Blogposts from an old blog](https://github.com/anupamck/rag101/blob/main/parsedPosts.json) were added to the model as test data
+- [The 37signals Employee Handbook](https://basecamp.com/handbook) has been used as test data for the model.
+This information is representative of the data companies will use to build RAG models.
-- Ragas assessment is included to qualify the model
+- Ragas assessment is included to qualify the model.
-- LangSmith can be used to examine traces of the assessment
+- LangSmith can be used to examine traces of the assessment.

-All of this work can be viewed in this [Jupiter Notebook](https://github.com/anupamck/rag101/blob/main/blogpostsRagWithRagas.ipynb) within the project's repository.
+All of this work can be viewed in this [Jupiter Notebook](https://github.com/anupamck/rag101/blob/main/basecampHandbookRagWithRagas.ipynb) within the project's repository.

 ## Observations